davisking/dlib/docs/README.txt

 There are four scripts in the docs folder.

- - testenv:  This script tests your environment for all the needed utilities.
+ - testenv_rel: This script tests your environment for all the needed utilities.
 		Run it and it should tell you what else you need to install.
 		Note that the htmlify utility is something I wrote and is in dlib's repository in the tools/htmlify folder.
-You should build and install it.  (go into that folder, make a subfolder called build, then cd into build and say:  "cmake ..; make; sudo make install".
+You should build and install it.  (go into that folder, make a subfolder called build, then cd into build and say:  "cmake ..; make;
+		sudo make install".
 You will need to install cmake if you don't have it already)

  - makedocs: This remakes all the HTML documentation by pulling files out of the dlib repository.
 If you want to use this stuff for your